hvdkooij/HomeLab/README.md

 ## Notes

-The NTP servers are intened to be reachable over the internet and hardened accoringly.
+The NTP servers are intended to be reachable over the internet and hardened accordingly.
 The NTP role has a special feature as I have only 1 IPv4 address.
 Some server can't handle multiple clients through NAT.
-So the timelord variable allows you to specify which of the servers has the benefirt of more NTP stratum 1 peers.
+So the timelord variable allows you to specify which of the servers has the benefit of more NTP stratum 1 peers.

 ## Disclaimer